 Citizen Science at the Wetlands Acadian Cultural Center in Thibodaux

 Phenology Training at the Wetlands Acadian Cultural Center.
 What's phenology?
 The study of seasonal changes in the environment.
 Learn how to identify seasonal changes of plant species on the Bayou Lafourche portion of the Gulf Coast Phenology Trail, enter data on a website or app, and contribute to current scientific research.
-Free trainings are scheduled throughout the year; email the park or call 985-448-1375.
+Free trainings are scheduled throughout the year; call 985-448-1375.